Thematic Overview

 In the early 1920s, the boll weevil arrived in Edgefield County, devastating cotton yields.
 This tiny insect triggered an extended decline in cotton production, causing a dramatic outmigration from the county’s farms and depressing the local economy for nearly half a century.

-Although peaches have been grown in Edgefield County since the 18th century, the first commercial crop was produced by William Gregg in the 1850s.
-With the decline of cotton in the 1930s, a number of farmers on “The Ridge” began to cultivate peaches on a commercial scale.
+Although peaches have been grown in Edgefield County since the 18th century, the first commercial crop was produced by William Gregg in the 1840s With the decline of cotton in the 1930s, a number of farmers on “The Ridge” began to cultivate peaches on a commercial scale.
 By the late 1960s Edgefield County’s peach production had become nationally significant.

 Forestry has always been an important part of the county’s economy.
-In the period after the decline of cotton, hundreds of thousands of acres in Edgefield County returned to woodlands, much of it for the commercial production of pine trees for the wood products and paper industry.
+In the period after the decline of cotton, hundreds of thousands of acres in Edgefield County returned to woodlands, much of it for the commercial production of pine trees for the wood products and paper industries.

 AGRICULTURAL HISTORY